dmmagdal/ScreepsAI/README.md

  - Bot1
      -
  - Bot2
-     - Built off of the Screeps Tutorial Walkthrough for Beginners YouTube playlist.
-That playlist is based on the [Screeps tutorial](https://screeps.com/a/#!/sim/tutorial)
+     - Built off of the "Screeps Tutorial Walkthrough for Beginners" YouTube playlist.
+That playlist is based on the [Screeps tutorial](https://screeps.com/a/#!/sim/tutorial).
  - Bot3
  - Bot4